 Before we dig into the Dynamics 365 specific entities, it might be worth thinking about some of the business terms used in the skills measured statement.
 We all know (or think we know) what is meant by the terms “customer” and “customer base”.
 But ensuring our understanding is comprehensive is a good start for our revision!

 I turned to Wikipedia for a little help, it described a customer as ….

-From this definition of a customer we can learn several things, firstly that many organizations will use difference terms for a customer.
+From this definition of a customer we can learn several things, firstly that many organizations will use different terms for a customer.
 We should be mindful of this when considering terms like customer, account, contact and lead within Dynamics 365.
-From the point of view of our revision for we need to be clear on Microsoft’s interpretation of these terms.
+From the point of view of our revision we need to be clear on Microsoft’s interpretation of these terms.
 But it will also be useful to appreciate that in many industries we may come across different terminology.
-For example, I’ve worked with some charitable organisations who steer away from the word customer their “customers” might be known as donors or something similar.
+For example, I’ve worked with some charitable organisations who steer away from the word customer their “customers” might be known as donors, members or something similar.